-In 2016 we moved from being a California focus organization to branching out across the U.S. In September of 2016 we launched the Pedal Love Council storytelling, leaderships development, and traditional/social media outreach project.
+In 2016 we moved from being a California focus organization to branching out across the U.S. launched the Pedal Love Council storytelling and leaderships development lab.

-- Collaborating with the California Bicycle Coalition affiliate members on pitching positive bicycling stories in the California and national media.
+Collaborating with the California Bicycle Coalition affiliate members on pitching positive bicycling stories in both the California and national media.

-- Hosting the monthly "Pedal Love" podcast on KPFK's Bike Talk and expanding to new Pacific network stations.
+Hosting the monthly "Pedal Love" podcast on KPFK's Bike Talk

 What We Accomplished in Our First Two Years - Moving from Women on Bikes SoCal to Women on Bikes California